Exploration Ashore & Wildlife

 Whilst the most abundant place to see whales is probably in Antarctic on Barque Europa or during the humpback whale migration in the South Pacific on Soren Larsen, there are some less well known cetacean hot spots much closer to Europe.
 Just off the North Coast of Spain where the ocean floor rises steeply to the European continental shelf, currents bring the plankton to the surface and create a fish rich feeding ground for dolphins and good hunting for ocean seabirds.
-Bessie Ellen and Oosterschelde are crossing the Bay of Biscay in Oct 2011 and returning in the Spring.
+Bessie Ellen and Oosterschelde or Morgenster annually cross the Bay of Biscay in Oct and returning in the Spring.

 Canaries & Azores based Wildlife Voyages

-120ft wooden sailing ship Bessie Ellen will be based in the Western Canaries and Azores from October 2011 to March 2012 running 7 day dolphin and whale watching voyages in the winter sun.
+120ft wooden sailing ship Bessie Ellen is often based in the Western Canaries and Azores during the winter running dolphin and whale watching voyages in the winter sun.
 There is a nursery ground for bottlenosed dolphins off Tenerife and many of the worlds whale and dolphin reseacrch projects are based in either the Canaries or Azores as they are visited by many species.
 It is also a good place for turtle sightings and even manta rays.
 We occasionally have a square rigger like Lord Nelson or Tenacious in the Canaries for part of the winter.